torusresearch/torus-embed/README.md

 By default, the appropriate format is used for your specified usecase You can use a different format (if you know what you're doing) by referencing the correct file

-The cjs and esm builds are not polyfilled with core-js.
+The cjs build is not polyfilled with core-js.
 It is upto the user to polyfill based on the browserlist they target

 ### Directly in Browser